dustywater/Mac-Linux-Fan-Wizard/README.md

     help = Show this help screen
     speed = Change speed of your chosen fan list = List Mac fans
+    install = Install this script to your system

     Thanks for using Mac Linux Fan Wizard!